brownabs/prept-react-app/README.md

 # Prept
-> Prept is a flip card application I created to help Nashville Software students practice building in React.
+> Prept is a flip card application to help Nashville Software students practice building in React.

 ![prept gif](prept.gif)

+## Deployed Site

 ### How to Use